AlejandroParis/BranchingPolicies/README.md

 # The concept

-Branching policies are followed by rules that are established to maintain control over the project.
+Branching policies are rules that are established to maintain control over the project.
 They help to organize, to work in parallel and to solve any problem related to the structure of the project in a simpler way.
 Good branching policies together with a good team will do a better job.

 To see the advantages of branch policies we will see two ways of working one with a light branch policy and another with a branch policy that is currently used by most companies in the industry.